It is the star to every wandering bark,

 second, the legendary

 In as little as 1/3,000ths of a single second, these photons will get buffeted about by pockets of air of varying temperatures.
-Only then does the starlight end its journey in its final location in the back of our eyes and appear as a little twinkling sparkle in the sky that we then call a star.
+Only then does the starlight end its journey in its final location into the back of our eyes and appear as a little twinkling sparkle in the sky.
+That when we see it, it calls to our mind a simple little poem by Jane Taylor (1783–1824) and makes us wonder what they are.

 That is IF we can make it out against the confusing, and ever growing, luminous fog of artificial man-made photons called light pollution.